Our team NimbRo@Home won the competition for service robots at RoboCup German Open 2013.

 soccer robots received the Louis Vuitton Best Humanoid Award.

-paper J. J. Alcaraz-Jiménez, M. Missura, H. Martínez-Barberá,
+The paper J. J. Alcaraz-Jiménez, M. Missura, H. Martínez-Barberá, and

 Disturbance Rejection for the Nao Robot received the Best